alexmahan/rancho_relaxo/README.md

 #Rancho Relaxo Website

 Just HTML and CSS.
 Fuck JavaScript.
+FTP it up to a server or some shit.